-- A. Opening Worship - 1.
-Welcome time.
-Greet each other with "Happy Anniversary!
-Have a blessed UCCP Sunday!" - 2.
-Sing "Faith of Our Parents Living Still" - 3.
-Opening prayer: Dear God, thank you for Jesus Christ and the church that he started during his Resurrection.
+- 3. Opening prayer: Dear God, thank you for Jesus Christ and the church that he started during his Resurrection.
 Thank you for the United Church of Christ in the Philippines, UCCP, which is a part of the church Jesus began.
-We celebrate our Church's anniversary today.
+We celebrate our Church's birthday today.
 Thank you for all the people who are part of the church.
-Please bless your church as we continue to faithfully do Your mission.
+Please bless your church.
 In Jesus' name.
 Amen. - 4.
 Sing: "We are the Church"